 You could bake zucchini bread in a cake pan if you had enough batter.
 It’s not normal to bake zucchini bread in large cake pans, but it could indeed be done.

 If you don’t have a bread loaf pan, you might choose to make zucchini bread in some type of cake pan.
-Just make sure not to fill the cake pan too full so you don’t encounter issues with the batter overflowing.
+Just make sure not to fill the pan too full so you don’t encounter issues with the batter overflowing.

 Can You Bake Zucchini Bread in a Glass Pan?